xinwenfu/mitmproxy-get/README.md

     ![VirtualBox_UbuntuIoT_09_04_2022_21_14_18](imgs/HTTPS-MITM.png)

 ## 6. Decrypt TLS traffic
+Mitmproxy can be used to [dump SSL/TLS master keys](https://docs.mitmproxy.org/stable/howto-wireshark-tls/), which can be fed into Wireshark for decryption of SSL/TLS traffic.

 Make sure either mitmproxy or mitmdump is stopped.
 Other settings are the same as Step 5.

 - Start wireshark in a terminal